int32at/log.js/README.md

 ###Introduction
 `log.js` is a simple, easy to use and lightweight (2.5KB minified) logging framework for JavaScript.
 It includes several appenders that you can use right away.
+Check out this [fiddle](http://jsfiddle.net/BF3qh/) to see it in action!

 ###Installation & Build
 1. Install node.js